 Many expats and long-term travellers talk about that sense of belonging nowhere – of never really becoming accepted as a local in their adopted country or the places to which they keep returning.
 And yet they return home to find they don’t fit in there anymore either.
+We’ve learnt over the years that we can feel at home anywhere.

-By contrast, after having lived abroad for sixteen years, being at home anywhere and having sense of belonging everywhere is how I have come to feel, no matter where I travel.
+After having lived abroad for sixteen years, being at home anywhere and having sense of belonging everywhere is how I have come to feel, no matter where I travel.
 It doesn’t take me long to make myself at home, no matter where we are.
 It’s a brilliant feeling, but emotionally it keeps me busy.

 At Home Anywhere